ultrai/CS-lab20/README.md

 # CS-lab20
 # Upload your simulink files and response files with your roll numbers.
-For example "516732_exp1.sim"(simulation) & "516732_res_exp1.fig" (result / plot) in corresponding experiment folder
+For example "516732_exp1.sim"(simulation) & "516732_res_exp1.fig" (result / plot) in corresponding experiment folder.
+Please note that Manudals are meant for basic understanding but not for replication.

 1. Speed-torque characteristics of AC servo-motor - (CS LAB - 03)

 2. Time-response of first and second order systems  -  ( CS LAB - 1, Expt No - 01)